List of Child's Play characters: Devon Evans

 (played by Björgvin Arnarson) - Jake's crush and later boyfriend, who tries to prove Jake's innocence after he is deemed a suspect in Chucky's recent murders.
+He runs a true crime podcast called the Hackenslash.
+Appears in the TV series.

 E

 Eddie Caputo

-(played by Neil Giuntoli) - Chucky's original partner in crime.
+(played by Neil Giuntoli) Charles Lee Ray's original partner in crime.
 Eddie was a friend of Chucky's while he was still a human.
 Eddie met him in a foster home for orphans, where Charles told him notoriously distorted tales, and even learned bad words from him.
-That same day, Charles had assassinated the janitor, amputated his hand, and placed a "hook" there, to make him pass as the eponymous captain.
+That same day, Charles assassinated the janitor, amputated his hand, and placed a "hook" there, to make him pass as the eponymous captain.
 There Charles took the other boys with Eddie to play at defeating Hook, who was the dead janitor.
-The other boys fled in horror, while Eddie touched the neck of the corpse with worms with a stick, while Charles told him "You have guts boy."
+The other boys fled in horror, while Eddie touched the neck of the corpse with worms with a stick, while Charles told him "You have guts, boy."
 Before leaving the foster home, Charles presented Eddie with the dead janitor's hand as a token of sympathy.
 In 1988, Eddie abandons Chucky during a chase with Chicago police, ultimately leading to his capture and Chucky's death.
-Before he died, Chucky vowed to get revenge on him and returns to his house in doll-form.
+Before he died, Chucky vowed to get revenge on him and returns to his house in doll form.
 Eddie is killed when his house is filled with gas and explodes.
-Appears in Child's Play.
+Appears in Child's Play and the TV series.